geotools/geotools/docs/user/library/data/mongodb.rst

 * ``schema_store``: Designates the storage for inferred and manually defined schemas.

+  This field can accept either a MongoDB , file URI or Http(s) URL (Pointing to single JSON file or a Zip files containing JSON files at root or inside a directory).
-  This field can accept either a MongoDB or file URI.
-The directory will be created if it does not exist, in which case write permissions will be necessary.
+  The directory will be created if it does not exist,in which case write permissions will be necessary.
+If schema_store is pointing to a Http(s) URL, the files be downloaded inside the working directory.
+If URL is pointing to a Zip file, it will be downloaded inside working directory and the extracted directory will be used as Schema Store directory.
+  Downloaded Zip file can have schema JSON files at root or inside a directory.

   The database and collection names are optional.
 If missing, the database name will default to ``geotools`` and the collection name to ``schemas``.
 The database and